Program Director – Trevor (Bones) Davis

 Administrative Director- Jessica DuBoe

-Native to Villa Grove in the San Luis Valley, I now live at EarthArt Village with my husband and son.
-My love for quiet rural living and connection to nature brought me home and inspired me to get involved with my community.
+Native to Villa Grove in the San Luis Valley, my love for quiet rural living and connection to nature brought me home and inspired me to get involved with my community.
 I believe in the value of volunteerism and know that rewards are abounding for those that give of themselves to pursue social growth.
 This value led to a career in nonprofit management and fundraising.
 I’ve had the opportunity to work with a diverse group of nonprofits and gained the experience needed to help volunteer boards of directors and their staffs be effective in the pursuit of their missions.
 I was raised in a community of artists and have long known the importance of the arts in healthy, vital communities.
-Inspired by the vision of Bones and Jill to form Articipate, I got involved as a volunteer to help obtain 501(c)3 status and form a board of directors.
-I am thrilled to have the opportunity to work with the group again and see the success of Articipate’s important mission.
+Inspired by the vision of Bones and Jill to form Articipate, I initially got involved as a volunteer and I am thrilled to have the opportunity to work with the group again and see the success of Articipate’s important mission.

 Board of Directors